 Here we go…

 And then today.
-The romantic, RV-adventuring feeling was replaced with nervousness and looping thoughts of What have I done?
-What am I doing? as I was faced with starting the thru-hike of 1,100+ miles.
+The romantic RV-adventuring feeling was replaced with nervousness and looping thoughts of What have I done?
+What am I doing? as I faced starting thru-hiking 1,100+ miles.
 But I started.
-With Eric, Vivienne, and Red seeing me off from the Western Terminus.
-Within the first mile the racing thoughts were replaced with excitement as I took in the beauty of Wisconsin’s landscape.
+Eric, Vivienne, and Red saw me off from the western terminus and within the first mile excitement replaced the racing thoughts as I took in the beauty of Wisconsin’s landscape.
 My legs are sore and my left IT band is angry, but I completed the day’s miles and made a 13.4-mile dent into the trail.

 It goes without saying that I couldn’t do any of this without the support of Eric.
 His love, humor, and thoughtfulness are everything.
-And one day I will learn to stop doubting his love of gadgets and simply benefit from them.
-As I was reminded of today, again, after experiencing the healing power of the leg compression boots that he surprised me with for this trip. ;)
+And one day I will stop questioning his love of gadgets and simply benefit from them, like I was reminded of today, again, after experiencing the healing power of leg compression boots that he surprised me with for this trip. ;)